jcrozum/jcrozum.github.io/index.md

 ## Research Experience

 ### Postdoctoral Researcher 2022-Present, Binghamton University (SUNY) Dept. of Systems Science and Industrial Engineering
 I am a current member of the Complex Adaptive Systems & Computational Intelligence ([CASCI](https://casci.binghamton.edu/casci.php)) laboratory lead by Professor Luis Rocha.
 I work on developing new tools and algorithms for analyzing complex networks in a variety of domains, including social media, biomedical data, and systems biology.
+I apply these tools to gain new insights into robustness and redundancy in biomedical systems from the cellular scale to the social scale.

 ### Graduate Research Assistant 2016–2022, Pennsylvania State University Dept. of Physics
 Developing new network control approaches that generalize methods for discrete dynamics to continuous ODE network